dwyl/learn-html5/README.md

 <sup> - Superscript text
 ````

-The tags that you can see here format the text.They have closing tags!!!
+The tags that you can see here format the text.
+They have closing tags!!!
 For example

 ```` html
 <!DOCTYPE html>